 Using any of these words without context makes you a baka

 日本のアニメやマンガ (Anime and Manga)

 - A general note: If the word "baka" (Japanese derogatory term, roughly meaning "idiot") appears in any manga or anime, you can be sure that at least some of scanlations/subs leave it untranslated.
-Probably because it's one of the more well-known Japanese word, even though English words like "idiot" or "fool" could be used without any problems instead.
+Probably because it's one of the more well-known Japanese words, even though English words like "idiot", "moron", or "fool" could be used without any problems instead.

 - Fansubs can also have this, with some things being written in Japanese in the subs, with an accompanying translation.
 The most infamous example is the "Just according to keikaku (Translator's Note: keikaku means plan)" meme from a parody of a Death Note fansub.

 - Note there are fansubs who invert this, absolutely refusing to give notes and explanations even if that means butchering a joke based on wordplay or Japanese culture, or giving slang and other untranslatable words absurd translations (tsundere doesn't mean "bipolar", despite what some would let you believe).
 Note these tend to be trollsubs that make up most of the text anyway, so this is the least of their issues.
 All in all, extremes are bad.

 - Done deliberately as a woolseyism in the first volume of Sayonara, Zetsubou-Sensei.
 When Kaere is in her Kaede personality, she uses several Japanese phrases, which are transliterated (rather than translated as they would be for other characters) and she even refers to herself as a Yamato Nadeshiko.
 All of this is to show how this personality is an exaggeration of how an actual Japanese person would act.